neo-project/neo-visual-tracker/README.md

 ### Install Preview Releases

-The Neo Visual DevTracker has a public [build server](https://dev.azure.com/NGDSeattle/Public/_build?definitionId=28).
+The Neo Legacy Visual DevTracker has a public [build server](https://dev.azure.com/NGDSeattle/Public/_build?definitionId=28).
 You can install preview builds of the DevTracker by navigating to the build you wish to install, pressing the "Artifacts" button in the upper right hand corner and downloading the VSIX-package artifact.
 The artifact is a zip file containing the DevTracker VSIX file, which can be installed